14islands/r3f-scroll-rig/docs/api.md

 - the component sets `pointer-events: none` on `document.documentElement` to avoid jank caused by hover states (optional, turn of using `disablePointerOnScroll={false}`)
 - the R3F event loop is used to animate scroll
 - `SmoothScrollbar` uses `@studio-freight/lenis` internally.
 Make sure to read through their section on [considerations](https://github.com/studio-freight/lenis#considerations) when adding `SmoothScrollbar` to your project.
+- supports horizontal scroll, adding `horizontal: true` will create a horizontal Lenis instance and will scroll the scene along the x axis.

 ```jsx
 import { SmoothScrollbar } from '@14islands/r3f-scroll-rig'